endrcn/word2number_turkish/README.md

 # word2number

-A word2number library for Turkish numbers
+It is a Javascript library that converts numbers written with words to digits.